-Fuel economy is a hot topic, and for good reason, when you consider your vehicle can burn through up to 30 per cent more fuel when you don’t maintain it properly.
-Here are 7 rarely mentioned tips that will help you increase your fuel economy, no matter what you are driving.
+Fuel economy is a hot topic, and for good reason, when you consider your vehicle can burn through up to 30 percent more fuel when you don’t maintain it properly.
+Here are 5 rarely mentioned tips that will help you increase your fuel economy, no matter what you are driving.
 When you follow these tips regularly, you will reduce your fuel consumption and extend the overall life of your vehicle and our planet.

 - Schedule a regular engine check-up.
 When you bring your vehicle to a mechanic for your regular oil change, you also get a complete inspection.
-Even when your vehicle has computer controlled fuel injection you will still have to replace spark plugs, oxygen sensors, and the air and fuel filters.
+Even when your vehicle has computer-controlled fuel injection you will still have to replace spark plugs, oxygen sensors, and air and fuel filters.
 Replacing the oxygen sensor will properly manage fuel delivery and result in a significant effect on fuel economy.
-You won’t get any insight on these components from a 5 minute oil change place, and they are vital bits of information.
+You won’t get any insight on these components from a 5-minute oil change place, and they are vital bits of information.

 - Driving in the highest gear appropriate for the road.
-This is interesting- driving at 60 km/h in third gear burns 25 per cent more fuel than you would in fifth gear.
-Traveling fast at low gears will consume up to 45 per cent more fuel than you actually need.
-The Ford Fusion Hybrid has a leafy graphic display that sprouts leaves each time you achieve a fuel economy milestone- making us wish more vehicle manufacturers made fuel economy fun.
+This is interesting – in most vehicles driving at 60 km/h in third gear burns 25 percent more fuel than you would in fifth gear.
+Traveling fast in a low gear will consume up to 45 percent more fuel than you actually need.
+The Ford Fusion Hybrid has a leafy graphic display that sprouts leafs each time you achieve a fuel economy milestone- making us wish more vehicle manufacturers made fuel economy fun.

 These are just a few ideas to help get you started.
 We see many other issues that impede fuel economy in the shop on a daily basis, and we know this is a popular issue with many of our clients.
 Never hesitate to get in touch, whether all you need is a simple oil change or something more involved.